Naereen/slides/2016_07__Python_demo_at_EPFL/slides_reveal.md

 ---

 ## 7. Deep Learning in Python with ``caffe``, ``lasagne`` or ``tensorflow``
-- **I don't do deep learning myself!** So I don't know which library is the best
+- **I don't do deep learning myself!** So I don't know which library is the best...
 - **NOT shipped with Anaconda !**

 - ``caffe``: Python interface to a C++ engine, by Berkeley's Vision lab, [caffe.berkeleyvision.org](http://caffe.berkeleyvision.org/), [example](http://nbviewer.jupyter.org/github/BVLC/caffe/blob/master/examples/01-learning-lenet.ipynb#2.-Creating-the-net)